 Currently, on Mac only the Safari browser appears to support it.
 On Windows, the situation is probably similarly dire.
 I'm trying to prioritize re-creating the software in browser & iPad/tablet-friendly forms, but it's a slow and labor-intensive process.
-There is also an EXECUTABLE format that may work to get the whole bundle, grab Mac or Windows version (and ignore references to course numbers :-)
+There is also an EXECUTABLE format that may work to get the whole bundle, try the executables (and ignore references to course numbers :-)

 'Shockwave' is a browser plug-in produced by Adobe Systems.
 It is similar to 'Flash' in that it packages a large number of capabilities useful in creation of educational software.